Alvaro-MannyGlz/HTTP_Server_HW3/README.md

 **1. What is the difference between http_server (what you wrote) and Apache?**

-**2. Some web sites allow only certain browsers (e.g., Chrome) to download content from them.
+**2. Some websites allow only certain browsers (e.g., Chrome) to download content from them.
 How can you write http_server to support this feature?
 Be specific about where/what code is needed.**